Opinion | Curtis Flowers will finally be freed. Prosecutorial misconduct remains a problem.

 Finally, Evans’s investigators pressured potential witnesses to shape their testimony to implicate Flowers.
 Police were sent to retrieve witnesses and drive them to the police station as though they were suspects themselves.

 Such misconduct cannot be allowed to continue.
-Currently, prosecutors are often incentivized to secure the most prosecutions with the toughest sentences, in part because they face the potential for public outrage if they mistakenly put a guilty person back on the streets but few consequences for locking up an innocent person.
+Prosecutors are often incentivized to secure the most prosecutions with the toughest sentences, in part because they face the potential for public outrage if they mistakenly put a guilty person back on the streets but few consequences for locking up an innocent person.

 Better data is also imperative.
 Federal officials should conduct a national study on the relationship between prosecutorial discretion and racial inequities in the criminal justice system, as recommended in a June report of the Mississippi Advisory Committee to the U.S. Commission on Civil Rights.
 Moving forward, as the report also suggests, prosecutors receiving federal funding should be required to report data on the number of defendants prosecuted, the charges and demographic information on the defendants such as race, sex and age.